Jio Platforms Q3 profit rises 11% as higher-value users drive growth | Company Business News

 Jio’s steady performance is significant as it plans to list on the stock exchanges by mid-2026.
 A higher Arpu, short for average revenue per user, and improved profitability would make it more attractive to investors and support a higher valuation for the IPO.

 Jio’s earnings before interest, taxes, depreciation, and amortization (Ebitda) rose 16.4% on-year and 2.9% sequentially to ₹19,303 crore in the December quarter.
 Ebitda margin rose 170 basis points on-year and marginally sequentially.
-The company said 16.4% EBITDA growth driven by higher revenue and margin improvement
+The company said 16.4% Ebitda growth was driven by higher revenue and margin improvement.

+Reliance Jio is India’s largest telecom operator by market share and accounts for most of Jio Platforms' business.
+In the December quarter, Reliance Jio's revenue from operations on a standalone basis grew 11.8% year-on-year and 2.8% quarter-on-quarter to ₹32,751 crore.
+Net profit rose 10.7% on-year and 2.9% sequentially to ₹7,173 crore.

 The company’s mainstay telecom vertical, housed under Reliance Jio Infocomm, saw its Arpu continue to rise during the quarter, driven by higher data consumption and a favourable subscriber mix as more users migrated from 2G to 4G/5G and upgraded to higher data tiers.